 Wouldn't the world be a lot more boring without Tulle & Batiste?
 This beautiful boho brand from Bali is one that will steal your heart.
 Unlike most labels, T&B doesn't work with agents or third parties manufacturers.
 They design and produce everything in their own factory with all the workers coming from the island itself.
-They are proud supporters of slow fashion, focussing on quality over quantity only dropping a new collection once or twice a year.
-For their fabric, they use rayon made from regenerated wood-pulp, only using half the energy compared to cotton.
-If you are ever on Bali please drop by and pay them a visit and see for yourself.
+They are proud supporters of slow fashion, focusing on quality over quantity only dropping a new collection once or twice a year.
+For their fabric, they use rayon made from regenerated wood pulp, only using half the energy compared to cotton.
+If you are ever in Bali please drop by and pay them a visit and see for yourself.

-A sustainable luxury fashion and lifestyle brands from the States.
-Here you can shop your favorite look, accessories, natural beauty and activewear all in one place.
+A sustainable luxury fashion and lifestyle brand from the States.
+Here you can shop your favorite look, accessories, natural beauty, and activewear all in one place.
 Quality from a place of consciousness.
 Maybe not the cheapest place to shop but absolutely worth the mention.

 Last but not least one of my absolute favorites from Australia.
 Another example of a great marriage of sustainability and bohemian fashion.
 98% of the fabrics Arnhem Clothing uses are sustainable from Lenzing Tencel to Organic Cotton.
-With a zero-tolerance to plastics, all packaging has been replaced by corn-starch bags.
-As for paper packaging: all swing tags, shipping boxes and tissue paper it's all made of FSC certified recycled material.
+With a zero-tolerance for plastics, all packaging has been replaced by corn-starch bags.
+As for paper packaging: all swing tags, shipping boxes, and tissue paper it's all made of FSC-certified recycled material.
 A brand that tries to make a difference, matters to me.

 I hope you like the list of my personal favorite sustainable bohemian fashion brands.
 I know there are many more brands out there I have to discover so please feel free to drop me more names in a comment below.
 Let's just hope this list will grow longer and longer over the years as more brands will become aware of the footprint they leave on this earth.